gfxdisp/pu21/README.md

 # References

-The PU21 encoding is explained in the paper:
+If you use PU21 encoding in your research, please cite the following paper, which explains the derivation of PU21:

 > PU21: A novel perceptually uniform encoding for adapting existing quality metrics for HDR.
 > Rafał K. Mantiuk and Maryam Azimi